 In December 2019, the City of Norwood Payneham & St Peters engaged consultants, Delos Delta, to develop a Smart City Plan.

-The Smart City Plan will include a framework for the Council to plan, design and accelerate the deployment of smart city technology for the benefit of the community.
-The Plan will also set out a governance framework for the delivery of smart city technology—the platform to develop future business cases and partnerships.
+The Smart City Plan includes a framework for the Council to plan, design and accelerate the deployment of smart city technology for the benefit of the community.
+The Plan also sets out a governance framework for the delivery of smart city technology—the platform to develop future business cases and partnerships.

-Development of the Smart City Plan will also be undertaken in consultation with key stakeholders and our community.
+Development of the Smart City Plan considered the consultation outcomes with key stakeholders and the community

 An online survey and two in-person community engagement sessions were held in February 2020 to gather ‘up front’ community insights in an effort to ensure that the Council’s Smart City Plan is tailored to meet the needs of our community.